 His leadership and experience as president of his neighborhood civic association, on the Arlington County Civic Federation Board, as president of the Yorktown High School PTA and Co-Chair of a School Bond campaign, on the Board of the non-profit Community Residences, Inc. for the developmentally disabled, and on the Housing, Aging and Planning Commissions, all allowed him to hit the ground running and build a record of accomplishment on the County Board from his first months of service.

-John’s service as liaison to the Board’s County advisory and working groups provide further opportunities to impact important County goals and policies, ranging from environmental stewardship to human rights and criminal justice.
+As a County Board member, John served as a liaison to several County advisory and working groups, ranging from environmental stewardship to human rights and criminal justice.